San Benedetto del Tronto: Sport

+The Stadio Riviera delle Palme is a multi-use stadium in San Benedetto del Tronto.
+It is currently used mostly for football matches and is the home ground of S.S.
+Sambenedettese Calcio.
+The stadium has a capacity approximately of 15,000 people and is located in the "Brancadoro" area, Ragnola neighbourhood of San Benedetto del Tronto.

 Football

 San Benedetto del Tronto is home to the football team S.S.
 Sambenedettese Calcio.
 The team has played in Serie B and is currently playing in Serie C.

 Beach Soccer

 The Sambenedettese Beach Soccer company, runs the Serie A, of the Italian beach soccer championship.
 He won: the Scudetto in 2014 and 2017, the Italian Cup, in 2013 and 2017, the Super Cup in 2014, 2015 and 2017.

 Cycling

 In March, the city hosts the final stage finish of the Tirreno–Adriatico bicycle race.

 Tennis

 San Benedetto also hosts the San Benedetto Tennis Cup (a Challenger Tour tennis event) every July that attracts some of the world's best players.

 Skating

 In 2010 the municipality hosted the European Inline Speed Skating Championships; in 2011 the Italian championships.